uniqpath/dmt/INSTALL.md

 Open DMT GUI at `http://localhost:7777`

 This GUI helped us iterate quickly and get us to where we are.
-Now it is being reworked for the next major version, planned for EOY 2022.
+Now it is being reworked for the next major version.

 ## DMT SYSTEM features

-DMT SYSTEM has many great features but you can very easily try one of them by disconnecting your wifi.
-You should get _Internet unreachable_ warning.
-This is an example of WAN connectivity monitoring feature of DMT SYSTEM.

 For more features, especially when going multi-device please read the [documentation](./DOCS.md) or visit one of our [meetups](https://dmt-system.com/).
-A lot of functionality is not documented until we test and consolidate it properly as a community and this is the main reason for our regular bi-yearly meetups.
+A lot of functionality is not documented until we test and consolidate it properly.

 ## Keep up to date